Nathan's Famous: History

 All locations were sold by the Handwerker family to a group of private investors in 1987, at which point Nathan's was franchised and a great number of establishments were opened around New York City and beyond.
 In the 1990s, the company acquired Kenny Rogers Roasters and Miami Subs Grill, both of which were later divested.

 In 2002, Home Depot and Nathan's terminated a co-locating partnership which offered Nathan's space within certain Home Depot stores in New York.

 International master franchise agreements were signed (c.
 2006) with Egypt and Israel.
 The company also owns the exclusive co-branding rights to the Arthur Treacher's Fish and Chips chain.

 On March 28, 2017, Major League Baseball announced that it had reached a sponsorship deal with Nathan's Famous, allowing the company to market itself as the official hot dog brand of the league.
 While Nathan's was already the official hot dog brand of the New York Mets, New York Yankees, Miami Marlins, and St. Louis Cardinals (the sponsorship does not restrict teams from making similar deals with competitors), the deal marked the first time that Major League Baseball had named an official hot dog sponsor.

 Nathan's hot dogs are primarily manufactured by Smithfield Foods, a subsidiary of China's WH Group.
 Nathan's Hot Dogs can also be found in stores for retail sale, usually in the lunch meat aisle.

+On January 21, 2026, Nathan's Famous announced that it had been sold to Smithfield Foods for $450 million.
+Smithfield will acquire all outstanding shares of the company, effectively taking it private.
+The acquisition is expected to be completed in the first half of 2026.